纯纯

 Pure Pure / Totally and Utterly

 Think of '纯纯' as the Chinese internet's way of saying 'a pure, unadulterated case of something' — often used with gleeful self-deprecation.
-Saying you're '纯纯的废物' (pure-pure trash) isn't really an insult; it's a Gen-Z badge of honor for anyone who's spent a Sunday in bed doom-scrolling instead of being productive.
+Emerging around 2019, saying you're '纯纯的废物' (pure-pure trash) isn't really an insult; it's a Gen-Z badge of honor for anyone who's spent a Sunday in bed doom-scrolling instead of being productive.
 The word piles on emphasis and irony in equal measure, making even brutal self-assessments feel oddly wholesome.

 Cultural Context